tynooo/python-cdk-locust/README.md

 *All code changes for the rest of the lab will be done in the file lab/lab_stack.py*

 Create an ECS cluster and add an instance to it.
-If we had specific requirements around the VPC configuration, we could have created a fresh one first, and passed it to the ECS cluster via the ```vpc``` parameter.
+If we had specific requirements around the VPC configuration, we could have created a fresh one first and passed it to the ECS cluster via the ```vpc``` parameter, this would have allowed us to specify details such as IP range and the maximum number of Availability Zones to use (by default, it will create subnets and NAT Gateways in 2 AZs.)
 Instead, we'll just let the ECS Cluster construct create it for us.

 ```